jessebutryn/wtfisbash/style-guide.md

 ### Functions

 Function names should be all lowercase characters as they emulate commands, which are traditionally represented in lowercase letters.
-Multi-word functions should be delimited by a dot `.` rather than an underscore `_` to avoid confusion with variables.

 ### Variables